astropy/astropy/docs/table/mixin_columns.rst

    * - :ref:`grouped-operations`
      - Not implemented yet, but no fundamental limitation
    * - :ref:`stack-vertically`
-     - Available for `~astropy.units.Quantity` and any other mixin classes that provide an `new_like() method`_ in the ``info`` descriptor.
+     - Available for `~astropy.units.Quantity` subclasses, |Time|
+       and any other mixin classes that provide a `new_like() method`_ in the ``info`` descriptor.
    * - :ref:`stack-horizontally`
      - Works if output mixin column supports masking or if no masking is required